python/cpython/Doc/library/itertools.rst

                     yield mydeque.popleft()
             return tuple(gen(d) for d in deques)

-   Once :func:`tee` has been created, the original *iterable* should not be used anywhere else; otherwise, the *iterable* could get advanced without the tee objects being informed.
+   Once a :func:`tee` has been created, the original *iterable* should not be used anywhere else; otherwise, the *iterable* could get advanced without the tee objects being informed.